Remote worker from the Philippines doing virtual assistant jobs.

 The payment of employees also necessitates the use of a payroll partner or a multi-country payroll solution.
 You should only set up shop in the Philippines if doing so serves your larger international growth strategy.

-Hiring them remotely is a much better choice if a full-time presence in the country is beyond your means or is not part of your business vision.
+Hiring remote workers from the Philippines is a much better choice if a full-time presence in the country is beyond your means or is not part of your business vision.

 Sign in